MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 I generate the key-structs from a macro, they all have the exact same layout.
-I should be able to store them in an array (assuming that the function addresses of each respective button's methods are knowable which thinking about it they might now be).
+I should be able to store them in an array (assuming that the function addresses of each respective button's methods are knowable which thinking about it they might not be).

 Macros are a way around this though: